SamuelScheit/discord-bot-client/README.md

 - Create a Guild (if the bot has fewer than 10 Servers)
 - Even supports mobile smartphones
 - Voice Support
+- See Guild members in the side bar (you can see them in the server dropdown menu under members)
+- React with other emojis (Nitro)
+- GIF Search
+- Send Files

 ## DM
 If you load the page, DM's will show up, if a new user writes the bot then you can answer him